NikolasNeofytou/bus_stop_info/README.md

 ## Usage
 Set the following environment variables:

 - `API_URL` – URL to the GTFS-realtime TripUpdates feed provided by Cyprus Public Transport.
+If this is not set the script will read `sample_trip_update.pb` instead.
 - `API_KEY` – API key if required (optional).
 - `STOP_ID` – ID of the stop to monitor.

+You can usually obtain the real-time feed URL and an API key from Cyprus Public Transport's open data portal.

 Run the script: